 The size of the map and the rooms allow players to explore different techniques and methods with all the throwables in the game.

 All of them can work very well here.
-It’s more a matter of personal taste for players to decide what else they want to bring into the game other than smoke grenades.
+It’s more a matter of personal taste and ranking for players to decide what else they want to bring into the game other than smoke grenades.
 Smokes can also be very useful for running across the Outside areas to stop headshots from the enemy team.
 Different trick shots can be made with throwables to surprise the other team.

 Nuke is a classic CS: GO map and it’s easy to see why Valve decided to not expand the map size or change the layouts too much.
 It’s different to the other maps in the game making Nuke unique in Counter-Strike: Global Offensive.
 The small size, tight layout, and sneaky Secret area encourage players to do things they don’t usually need to do on other maps.
 Nuke allows for a variety of playstyles to create a fast game with constantly changing tactics and the ability to use any throwable weapon in the game.